Five Major Functions of the Classroom Library

 The first function of a classroom library is to support reading and writing instruction — in school and out.
 To this end, outfit your classroom library with books and other media materials to support student learning in all of the daily curriculum subjects.
 Include materials related to science, health, mathematics, history, economics, geography, music, art, drama, dance, languages, grammar, spelling, literature, computers, and other topics.
 Build an adequate collection of fiction and nonfiction materials at enough different levels to accommodate the many interests and abilities of students designing to check out books for take-home reading.

 Next, an effective classroom library provides a place for teachers to teach and children to learn about books and book selection.
 Here children can experience a variety of book genres and other reading materials in a smaller and more controlled environment than in the school or public library.
 You can also use the classroom library to teach students how to take care of books.
 You can set up a book repair area for instruction on repair, and display a poster with clear directions on how to mend torn pages, remove marks in the books, cover frayed edges, or fix broken bindings.
 The classroom library is also a great place to teach students effective strategies for selecting relevant, interesting, and appropriate reading materials.
 A good classroom library helps students locate books easily and gives them room to get comfortable.

 3. Providing a Central Location for Classroom Resources

 You can also use your classroom library as an organized central storage location for classroom instructional resources.
-Here is additional space for organizing science equipment, CD and tape players, VHS and DVD tapes, computers wired to the Internet, games, magazines, and other materials that support learning.
+Here is additional space for organizing science equipment, audio players, DVDs, computers, games, magazines, and other materials that support learning.
 In this respect, the classroom library mirrors the organization of media centers at the individual and district levels.